 Dual function

-• to minimize L\mathcal L over xx, set gradient equal to zero
+to minimize L over x, set gradient equal to zero

 Therefore,